Best 500 Series Compressor picks by our Audio Engineer 2024

 With feed-forward / feed-back controls, Peak / RMS Detection, and a high pass filter for sidechaining, the 543 gives a wide array of control over your processing.
 Feed-forward allows for more subtle compression, while feed-back allows the unit to go all out.
 This feature alone expands the usability of this compressor by a lot.
 Getting a good handle of its controls will allow you to smoothen harshness in your track, and sweeten the attack and response to taste.

 Being able to precisely adjust attack and release is another positive trait of the 543.
-It also comes with nifty meters that provide good visual feedback.
+This compressor features nifty meters that provide good visual feedback.
 The meters are a bit small though, but given the size of the unit, it's on point.

 If you're a fan of the "Neve sound" and want a dynamics processor that gives your tracks a smooth character with just the right amount of harmonics to sound clear, the Rupert Neve Designs 543 is a great module to add to your collection.